 3107F.1.1 Purpose.
-This section establishes the minimum performance standards for structural components.
+This section establishes the minimum performance standards for structural and nonstructural components.
 Evaluation procedures for seismic performance, strength and deformation characteristics of concrete, steel and timber components are prescribed herein.
-Analytical procedures for structural systems are presented in Section 3104F.
+Analytical procedures for seismic assessment are presented in Section 3104F.

 3107F.1.2 Applicability.
-This section addresses MOTs constructed using the following structural components:
+This section addresses MOT structures constructed using the following structural components: